agniji/DO_Campaigns/README.md

 The violin plots and histograms reveal a lot about the data and its underlying distribution.
 The data has several missing values & outliers.

 I chose the LightGBM Classifier due to the following reasons:
 Fairly sophisticated Gradient Boosting Model yet simple enough to implement.
 The data is imbalanced with only 108 TRUE values for the target.
-Hence a Gradient Bosting model might perform the best without any a priory knowledge or sampling corrections, like over- or under-sampling to correct for the imbalance.
+Hence a Gradient Bosting model might perform the best without any a priori knowledge or sampling corrections, like over- or under-sampling to correct for the imbalance.
 LightGBM can also internally handle categorical data without explicitly converting those to dummy variables.
 Missing values & outliers can also be handled internally.

 However, the analysis requested to look into the various channels and campaigns about how these are affecting the target.
 Hence, I have explicitly created dummy variables for specifically those variables: channel_id & utm_campaign.
 I have also removed rows with missing values on features that we need to inquire.